tlockhart/Test/README.md

 7. if-env

 # Installation Steps
-1. Open Bash and Clone the Reading-List repo
+1. Open Bash and Clone the repo
 2. Install all required technologies
-3. [Optional] In Bash, change the current directory to the reading-list directory and install create-react-app module using the following command:
+3. [Optional] In Bash, change the current directory to the REPO-NAME directory and install create-react-app module using the following command:
     1. npm install -g create-react-app
-4. In Bash, change to the reading-list directory, install all modules from the package.json, using the following command:
+4. In Bash, change to the REPO-NAME directory, install all modules from the package.json, using the following command:
     1. npm install [Enter]
 # Execute Program
-1. In Bash, enter the following command in the reading-list directory, to start the server.
+1. In Bash, enter the following command in the REPO-NAME directory, to start the server.
     1. npm start [ENTER]
 2. The application will open your browser and run the app in test mode:
     1. http://localhost:3000